-Goodwill
+Goodwill is measured as described in note 35().
 Goodwill on acquisitions of subsidiaries is included in intangible assets.
 Goodwill is not amortised but it is tested for impairment annually, or more frequently if events or changes in circumstances indicate that it might be impaired, and is carried at cost less accumulated impairment losses.
 Gains/(losses) on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.